Icinga/icinga2/doc/7-icinga-template-library.md

 procs_critical       | **Optional.** The process count critical threshold.
 Defaults to 400. procs_metric         | **Optional.** Check thresholds against metric. procs_timeout        | **Optional.** Seconds before plugin times out. procs_traditional    | **Optional.** Filter own process the traditional way by PID instead of /proc/pid/exe.
-Defaults to "false". procs_state          | **Optional.** Only scan for processes that have one or more of the status flags you specify. procs_ppid           | **Optional.** Only scan for children of the parent process ID indicated. procs_vsz            | **Optional.** Only scan for processes with VSZ higher than indicated.
+Defaults to false. procs_state          | **Optional.** Only scan for processes that have one or more of the status flags you specify. procs_ppid           | **Optional.** Only scan for children of the parent process ID indicated. procs_vsz            | **Optional.** Only scan for processes with VSZ higher than indicated.